 Well, hello there.

-I’m part of a training network called Privacy & Usability which is funded by the European Union.
+I’m a Marie Skłodowska-Curie Fellow in a training network called Privacy & Usability which is funded by the European Union.

-I received my Bachelor of Engineering from the Information and Communication Systems Engineering department, of the University of the Aegean in 2014.
-I was also awarded with a scholarship for my MSc studies in Information & Communication Systems Security, where I served as a lab assistant and as a course assistant.
+I received my M.Eng. in Software Engineering and my M.Sc. in Information Security from the University of the Aegean.
+I was also awarded a scholarship for my M.Sc. studies in Information & Communication Systems Security, where I served as a lab and course assistant.

 At the moment I’m part of the Information Security Research Group at UCL, where, under the guidance of Emiliano De Cristofaro, I’m doing my PhD.
 If you want to learn more about me, take a look at my papers here and my latest news here.